feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

 [binding][feature-service-binder] the required Feature Services to the dependent Feature App.

-If there is more than one instance of a Feature App on a single page, the integrator must set a unique ID specifier for each Feature App with the same ID.
-The `FeatureServiceRegistry` then uses the ID together with the ID specifier to create a unique consumer ID.

 ## `dependencies`

 Required Feature Services are declared with their ID and a [semver][semver]